 All of the common known gut irritating foods we talked about above will be eliminated for an initial 14 days.
 This is so we can allow enough time for food allergens and other gut irritating foods to fully get out of your system and your symptoms to go away.
 Make sure to write yourself a list of all the foods you can and can't eat during the elimination period so that you are very clear on which foods you need to avoid.
 It's very easy to forget and slip up on the foods you are used to eating.
 It's important to stay on track during this time so that you can really figure out which foods work best for you!

 Then, you will gradually reintroduce these foods back in your diet one at a time to see how your body reacts.
 With certain food, you may notice reactions from it immediately and with others you may feel the effects a day or so later.
-It is important to keep a food reaction journal during this time so that you can pin point exactly how you are feeling both mentally and physically.
+It is important to keep a food reaction journal during this time so that you can pinpoint exactly how you are feeling both mentally and physically.
 The entire elimination could take up to 35 days or so depending on how many foods you introduce back in.
 The great thing about the elimination diet is that it can be tailored specifically to your personal needs with your health coach or practitioner.
 In my Beat Belly Bloat program we start with only 28 days and then my clients have the freedom to add in extra foods if they would like to.
 I think this is more manageable for clients and their busy lives!

 The Reintroduction Phase: